Gambit (Marvel Comics): Rejoining the team

 Gambit and Rogue rejoined the X-Men soon after Sage jump-started their powers, and they were placed on Havok's team.
 In their first mission back, Gambit was temporarily blinded by one of his energized cards that went off by his face.
 Rogue tried to console Gambit during his recovery, but their romantic relationship became strained once more as he became more and more frustrated with his blindness and their lack of touch after Rogue's powers returned.
 He started lashing out at Rogue, most of the time verbally.
 As a result, Rogue took some time away from Gambit.
-While he lost his vision, Gambit developed an ability to read his playing cards like they were tarot cards and he was able to predict the attack by the Brotherhood.
-A little while later, during Christmas celebrations, Rogue asked Sage to once again jumpstart Gambit's powers, in the process, healing his vision.
+While he lost his vision, Gambit developed the ability to read his playing cards as if they were tarot cards and he was able to predict the attack by the Brotherhood.
+Some time later, during a Christmas celebration, Rogue asked Sage to once again jumpstart Gambit's powers, in the process, healing his vision.

 During the story arc with Golgotha, Gambit revealed some deep insecurities he had about his romantic relationship with Rogue, saying that "Maybe dis no-touching thing is getting to me... more den I thought".
 He also told Rogue that she should just get together with Logan, thinking that there was a hidden attraction between the two.
 As a result of the accusation, Logan kissed Rogue, but she broke it off before it caused any major damage.
 Gambit then began to realize what he was saying, questioning his romantic love for Rogue, but soon after began to suffer from hallucinations that he was fighting Mister Sinister.
 However, Rogue and Gambit soon realized that Golgotha made them say things they did not mean and before the final battle, they "kissed" through their spacesuit helmets.

 Once back at the mansion, Gambit and Rogue moved into the same room to try rebuilding some intimacy and began telepathic therapy with Emma Frost.
 They soon found out that with all the emotional baggage going on in their minds, they were still unable to make physical contact mentally.
 This would cause even more strain when the new student, Foxx, joins Gambit's team and attempts to seduce him.